Independent travel training

 She then went on to travel without her trainer.
 Sophie's Travel Trainer worked with Sophie and her family to create a personalised programme which allowed her to achieve at her own pace.
 Sophie has gone on to learn new routes and has increased her lifelong opportunities.

-To see more of our successful Independent Travellers, visit the newsroom and
+To see more of our successful Independent Travellers, visit the newsroom and see the Class of 2016 Graduate!

 We spoke to Meghan Simpson who has recently become an Independent Traveller after successfully completing the Independent Travel Training Programme which was delivered by the Integrated Disabled Childrens’ Service based at the Lighthouse in partnership with Derby City Council.